 ACCRETA EXPERIENCE: MEGAN MOODY

-“Accreta Experiences” is a National Accreta Foundation produced series where accreta survivors write articles sharing their placenta accreta experiences and learnings in their own words to help those newly diagnosed.
+“Accreta Experiences” is a National Accreta Foundation produced series where accreta survivors write articles sharing their placenta accreta experiences and learnings in their own words to help those new to the accreta community.
 The first article in our series is written by percreta survivor Megan Moody, read what she has to say about how to plan for your physical and emotional recovery.

 ACCRETA EXPERIENCE: MORGAN TEAL

 In the second installment of our "Accreta Experiences" series, placenta percreta survivor Morgan Teal shares how the compassionate care she received during her pregnancy helped her to realize her own resilience and inspired her to pursue her dream of becoming a physician herself.
 Read Morgan’s insights into how to discover your strength and move forward after accreta.